Blog

 - Non-US citizens (most nationalities): Global Entry requires US citizenship or permanent residency for most applicants.
 Citizens of select countries (Germany, Netherlands, South Korea, etc.) can apply, but most foreign nationals cannot.

-- Frequent Canada crossers: NEXUS ($50/5 years) covers both US and Canadian customs fast-track and includes TSA PreCheck — it's a better deal than Global Entry for anyone who regularly enters Canada.
+- Frequent Canada crossers: NEXUS ($120/5 years (CBP)) covers both US and Canadian customs fast-track and includes TSA PreCheck — for anyone who regularly enters Canada it adds Canadian-border benefits at the same price as Global Entry.

 - Travellers with criminal records or past customs violations: Global Entry requires a background check; minor violations can disqualify applicants.
 TSA PreCheck has a lower bar and may still be approved.